Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 ### External hardware requirements

-The minimum requirement to demonstrate the running of this demonstration application is an LED connected via a series resistor (say 470 ohm) to the Vdd (+5V) supply from the P1.7 pin.
+The minimum requirement to demonstrate the running of this demonstration application is an LED connected via a series resistor (say 560 ohms) to the Vdd (+5V) supply from the P1.7 pin.
 This diagnostic LED will also confirm that the `Timer.a51` module is operating as expected.

 To show the functionality of the `I2c_51.a51`, `Leds.c` and `Led_bits.a51` modules, it is necessary to connect a [PCA9551 8-bit I2C-bus LED driver](https://www.nxp.com/docs/en/data-sheet/PCA9551.pdf) to the nominated I2C bus lines P0.0 (SCL) and P0.1 (SDA).
 These two pins must also be fitted with pull-up resistors to the Vdd (+5V) supply, as they operate only in "open-drain" mode.
 These resistors should be in the range 2k2 to 6k8 ohms: the exact values are not critical provided that short leads (< 20cm) are used to connect the PCA9551.
-The only PCA 9551 outputs exercised by `Demo.c` are LED7, LED6, LED5 and LED4, so only these outputs need to be connected to LEDs through suitable series resistors (say 470 ohms) up to the Vdd (+5V) supply.
+The only PCA 9551 outputs exercised by `Demo.c` are LED7, LED6, LED5 and LED4, so only these outputs need to be connected to LEDs through suitable series resistors (say 560 ohms) up to the Vdd (+5V) supply.

 To show the functionality of the `Serial.a51` module, it is necessary to connect a serial device **at logic levels** (0V to Vdd) to P3.0 (TXD output from microcontroller) and P3.1 (RXD serial input to microcontroller).
 It is also necessary to connect P2.7 (/CTS input to microcontroller) to ground, in order to indicate that the connected serial device is ready to receive serial data from the microcontroller.